 Migration is, and has long been, a key factor in the formation of European society.
 Indeed, both archaeological and genetic evidence demonstrate that periods of greatest economic change often coincide with the arrival of new peoples.
 This is what occurred in the Balkans and the Adriatic area 8,000 years ago, when peoples from the Fertile Crescent travelled to these lands and introduced innovations such as livestock farming and agriculture, radically transforming the lives and practices of the communities of hunters and gatherers whom they met on their way.

 At present it seems that these migration flows followed two directions: one maritime, along the coasts, and the other more inland.
 Research into this period was recently initiated by the Museo Archeologico di Udine, which explored the theme in an exhibition Adriatico senza confini.
 Via di Comunicazione e crocevia di popoli nel 6000 BC (The Adriatic, a sea without borders: communication routes of populations in 6000 BC).
-The Museum has also recently launched a European project on the subject.
+In 2018 the Museum will conduct research on vertical migration: transhmance in the Carnic Prealps.

 Fortified settlements from prehistory to the 15th century